davnotdev/r2s-td/README.md

-# RT3S-TD
+# RST3S-TD

 I'm fed up with Javascript!
 I want to make websites, but the builtin functions are painful to use!
 Let's introduce some methods from a well designed language!

-*ARR TEE THREE ESS DASH TEE DEE*, also known as known as the Rust TypeScript Stripped STandarD project is a library to reimplement the functionality of Rust's `std::option`, `std::result`, and `std::iter` into Typescript.
+*ARR ESS TEE THREE ESS DASH TEE DEE*, also known as known as the RuSt TypeScript Stripped STandarD project is a library to reimplement functionality from Rust's `std::option`, `std::result`, and `std::iter` into Typescript.
+To be clear, this is NOT a port from Rust.
+There will be semantic differences (see below).

 You're welcome.